DataBooster/DbWebApi/README.md

 - Data Contract:
 Since there is no setup at all, the domain entities returned from DbWebApi simply reflect the result sets returned from your stored procedure.
 So the data contract is driven by your stored procedure.
 To isolate the downstream consumers from the source raw schemas, you can slimly achieve the isolation in your stored procedure only once, or do some data transportation once after DbWebApi.
 _Actually, the contract transformation can be done in any one node of the intermediate links of your data flow.
-Just to keep the isolation simple, and reduce dogmatic data-isolations repeated in multiple links of a closed process chain over and over again._
+Just to keep the isolation simple, and reduce dogmatic data-isolation repeated in multiple links of a closed process chain over and over again._

 ### What are the benefits of DbWebApi?